tobiasfl/nanoleaf-remote-controller/README.md

 # nanoleaf-remote-controller
 This CLI tool lets you control your nanoleafs from you laptop when on the same wifi.
-I mostly made this for myself so the code only supports the version of the api that my Nanoleaf Shapes (triangles) kit uses.
+I mostly made this for myself so the code only supports the version of the api that my Nanoleaf Shapes (triangles) kit used.
-I just sold my nanoleafs, leaving this project in its current unfinished state.
+I have sold my nanoleafs, leaving this project in its current unfinished state.
 ## Dependencies
 - avahi-browse command needed for MDNS (Finding the Nanoleafs)
 ### Audio based effect streaming dependencies